Does your track ever feel too static or lack depth?

 What is the goal of adding soundscapes?

-Depending on what kind of music you make, soundscapes and textures have different levels of importance and priority.
-For example, if you make ambient music, the soundscapes are going to be predominately sitting at the front of the mix, where the listeners can focus their attention on the slow evolution of their sonic layers (a lot of ambient tracks are considerably longer than traditional pop arrangements).
+Depending on the kind of music you make, soundscapes and textures have different levels of importance.
+For example, if you make ambient music, soundscapes are going to be predominately sitting at the front of the mix, where the listeners can focus their attention on the slow evolution of their sonic layers (a lot of ambient tracks are considerably longer than traditional pop arrangements).

 Synth progressions are ideal elements to manipulate to achieve long soundscapes.
 Let’s say you have a great fuzzy synth sound in your track that follows the main chord progression of the arrangement.
 The more fuzzy, analog-sounding, and gritty the synth is, the better it will work when you time stretch it.
 Here’s an example of a great source to process:

-As you can hear, the synth is full of movement and fuzz, and a time stretch will nicely accentuate these sonic peculiarities.
-Hear how it sounds when we pitch it down and double the length:
+As you can hear, the synth is full of movement and fuzz; a time stretch will accentuate these sonic peculiarities nicely.
+Hear how it sounds when we pitch it down and double its length:

-By pitching it down 12 semitones, we also make sure that the new sound doesn’t interfere with the frequencies of the original synth, since we want to create a soundscape that acts as a background-filling element.
+By pitching it down 12 semitones, we also make sure that the soundscape doesn’t interfere with the frequencies of the original chord progression, since we want to create something that acts as a background-filling element.

-Let’s keep in mind that the goal is to create a deep, washed-out soundscape, so now we’ll have to apply a chain of effects to make it sound wide and evolving.
+Let’s keep in mind that the goal is to create a deep, washed-out soundscape — next, we’ll have to apply a chain of effects to make it sound wide and evolving.
 To do this, we’ll add a simple mix of Grain Delay, Simple Delay, Reverb, and EQ.
-These are all stock Ableton plugins that achieve effects that can also be found in other DAWs.
+These are all stock Ableton plugins that achieve common effects that can also be found in other DAWs.

-The Grain Delay creates some grainy-sounding sparkles, which add some more movement.
-Inserting an additional delay after this allows us to produce even more of these new sparkles so that the sound continues to bounce around and evolve.
-To send the sound further back in the mix and even out the sharp accents that the Grain Delay introduced, we apply a fairly wet and long reverb, dialed in until the sound is smooth and lush.
-To top it off, we apply an EQ to remove any unwanted frequencies that might clash with the other elements present in the rest of the track.
-Here’s how it sounds after the processing:
+The Grain Delay creates some granular sparkles, which add some additional movement.
+Inserting an additional delay after this allows us to produce even more of these sparkles that bounce around and continuously evolve our soundscape.
+To send the sound further back in the mix and even out the sharp accents that the Grain Delay introduced, let’s apply a wet and long reverb, dialed in until the sound is smooth and lush.
+To top it off, we’ll apply an EQ to remove any unwanted frequencies that might clash with the other elements present in the rest of the track.
+Here’s how the soundscape sounds after the processing:

 To give the soundscape a swelling feeling, we’ll reverse the sound so that a smooth increase in volume happens at the end of each chord:

-The last step is to stretch the processed sound further to accentuate the slow evolving details of the soundscape.
+The last step is to stretch the processed sound further to draw out the evolving details of the soundscape.
 To do this, freeze and flatten the track.
 Then, with the “Warp” mode off, transpose the sample down 12 semitones.
 This will also stretch the sound, doubling its length.
 Here’s the final result:

 2. Add foley recordings on top of synth pads